Home For Fiction – Blog

 But skillful creators can also scare you in the past or future, deploying various strategies.
 The Gothic motif of captivity can be unsettling to you if it triggers memories of some relevant past experience.
 Similarly, the horror motif of demonic possession can cause significant anxiety to those who believe in the supernatural.

 The “based on a true story” motif in Gothic and horror works is precisely such a strategy.
+“Based on a true story” has nothing to do with a pseudo-separation between fiction and reality.
 In a way, this trope is temporal in nature.
 Its goal is to scare you now and later.

 Closing the pages of a fictional book, the world is usually back to normal.
 But not with such stories.
 Because you remember the deceptively innocent message at the beginning: “Based on a true story”.